 Example of a GIF: College Enrollment

-Morphing GIFs that feature a smooth transition between images are also favorites among both readers and publishers.
+Morphing GIFs that feature a smooth transition between images are also favorites among readers and publishers.

 Example of a morphing GIF: The Evolution of Miss America

-We created a morphing GIF (see the full morph here) that showed the evolution of Miss America since 1921 – it caught the attention of readers to the tune of more than 22,000 social shares.
-Publishers were also drawn to the graphic, and it was published on over 750 sites including The Huffington Post, BuzzFeed, Glamour, Seventeen, Women’s Health, Vanity Fair, Business Insider, and MSN.
+We created a morphing GIF (see the full morph here) that showed Miss America's evolution since 1921 – it caught readers' attention to the tune of more than 22,000 social shares.
+The visual content also drew publishers, and it was published on over 750 sites, including The Huffington Post, BuzzFeed, Glamour, Seventeen, Women’s Health, Vanity Fair, Business Insider, and MSN.

-This type of innovative content format works well because it allows readers to immediately understand the hierarchy of what’s more and what’s less.
+This innovative content format works well because it allows readers to understand the hierarchy of what’s more and less immediately.
 The greater the size of a bubble, the larger the number it represents, and vice versa.
-Bubble graphs are very intuitive, which is what you want when trying to capture the short-lived attention of online readers.
+Bubble graphs are very intuitive, which is what you want when capturing online readers' short-lived attention.